none-None1/BF-Joust-Emulator/README.md

 Hover on a grid in a result table to see details.

 ## Bugs
-* Expands brackets from outside to inside
-* Cannot deal with nested braces
+* Expands all the code, so it runs slow on large programs.